-If you did not specify the Requested for user at the time of the request, you can change the Requested for user during the request checkout as shown in the following image:
+If the end user did not specify the Requested for user at the time of the request, the end user can change the Requested for user during the request checkout as shown in the following image:

 To request a service on behalf of multiple users

 - The service contains a multi-user request questionnaire.
 For information about how a multi-user questionnaire is created, see Creating multiuser request questionnaires.

-In Request for, click Edit and add OBO users to the Request for someone else list as follows:
+In Request for, the end user must click Edit and add OBO users to the Request for someone else list as follows:

 To impersonate as another user to request a service

-You can temporarily change your own catalog view to impersonate another user.
-When Request as someone else is enabled, you can view only the products and services that the alternate user is entitled to view.
+An end user can temporarily change their own catalog view to impersonate another user.
+When Request as someone else is enabled, the end user can view only the products and services that the alternate user is entitled to view.
 Services through providers that are integrated directly with BMC Digital Workplace are not available.

-If the BMC Digital Workplace administrator enabled a section to collect user favorites, when you are viewing the catalog as another user, the Favorites section is hidden.
-You will not see your own favorites or the favorites of the user being impersonated.
+If the BMC Digital Workplace administrator enables a section to collect user favorites, when the end user is viewing the catalog as another user, the Favorites section is hidden.
+The end user will not see their own favorites or the favorites of the user being impersonated.

 The impersonated user can view and request services as another user and has access to the following views of another user:

 - Catalog—Displays all services that are available to another user.

 - My Stuff—Displays services requested by another user and assets available to another user.
 The user impersonating another user can request service actions that are available for requested services.

 The user impersonating another user cannot perform the following actions:

 - View service health items of the impersonated user on the My Stuff page.

 - Change the Requested for field during and at the time of a service request.

 For more information about service requests and service actions available on the My Stuff page, see Setting up the My Stuff page.